 Assessment of the impact on cost of childcare provision while these public health measures are in place must be based on an open, transparent approach.
 Providers should consider carefully what the impact of restrictions are on cost of delivery in their settings, and how this can be demonstrated.

 Advice on the application of Funding Follows the Child and the National Standard for ELC Providers includes guidance on the payment of sustainable rates for the delivery of funded ELC.
-Interim guidance was published in July 2020 regarding the requirements on ELC settings and local authorities from August 2020 for delivery of Funding Follows the Child.
+Interim guidance was published in March 2021 regarding the requirements on ELC settings and local authorities from August 2021 for delivery of Funding Follows the Child.
 This includes updated interim guidance on the setting of sustainable rates for the delivery of funded ELC in the context of the impacts of COVID-19.